Deveshjoshi101/connect4/README.md

 # connect4

-This game is for adding 4 coulour balls and the player wins.
+This game is for adding 4 color balls and the player wins.